-From the technical and economic point of view the requirements, according to [17] that have to be considered when designing a LHS unit are:
+A number of technical and economic requirements, according to [17], have to be considered when designing a LHS unit.

-Technical requirements, regarding the construction of a storage device:
+Technical requirements, regarding the construction of a storage device, include:

 Small volume change during the phase change.

 Low vapor pressure.
-This is to reduce requirements of mechanical stability and tightness on the container of the PCM.
+This is to reduce requirements of mechanical stability and leak-tightness imposed on the container of the PCM.

 Chemical stability of the PCM, for long lifetime of it.